oguimbal/jcool-docs/negociation/claims.md

 If your opponent reviews your propositions, this process will run again (you will be called via `mediationNegociation` hook once your opponent has reviewed your decisions)

-If your mediation has succeded or failed, the corresponding [hooks](/general/hooks.md) will be called later, when Justice.cool has ensured that both parties have fullfilled their obligations (payment, etc...).
+If your mediation has succeded or failed, the corresponding [hooks](/general/hooks.md) will be called later, when Justice.cool has ensured that both parties have fulfilled their obligations (payment, etc...).